keyxcode/fso-coursework/README.md

 - If the resource is fetched using a URL that doesn't share the same origin(scheme, host, port) as the source HTML, the browser will have to check the Access-Control-Allow-origin response header.
 If it contains \* or the URL of the source HTML, the browser will process the response, otherwise the browser will refuse to process it and throw an error.
 - CORS is a mechanism that allows restricted resources (e.g. fonts) on a web page to be requested from another domain outside the domain from which the first resource was served.
 A web page may freely embed cross-origin images, stylesheets, scripts, iframes, and videos.
 Certain "cross-domain" requests, notably Ajax requests, are forbidden by default by the same-origin security policy.
-- Practically, in Express we solve this issue by installing the cors middleware: `npm install cors`
+- Practically, in Express we solve this issue by using the cors middleware: `npm install cors`

 # npm